FLEXOR TENOTOMY FOR THE TREATMENT OF CORNS

 There are many different treatments that are advocated including ointments to soften, burn out or dissolve the corn; conservative management involving regular paring and protective foot ware, and surgery by either hulling or excising.
 Even if the corn has been completely removed it will recur in more than 50% of cases within a year because the mechanical pressure has not been addressed.
 This new treatment removes pressure on the pad by cutting the tendons under the toe (flexor tenotomy).

-This causes the toe to flatten and the nail stick out.
-If the dog is lying on the side the toe will be elevated by about 30 degrees.
+The original surgery involved cutting both the deep and superficial digital tendons under the toe through a small incision causing the toe to flatten and the nail to stick out losing contact with the ground.
+If the dog is lying on its side with the leg extended the toe will be elevated by about 30 degrees.

-Recovery is rapid and by seven days post surgery most clients have reported a great improvement in lameness and demeanour.
+Recovery is rapid and by seven days post surgery most clients have reported a great improvement in both lameness and demeanour.
 These dogs want to play and exercise!
-One racing greyhound with corns in both front feet returned to the track in 25 days.

 Frequently asked questions: